SK53/indicia-docs/site-building/iform/modules/mobile-auth/services.rst

 ======  ======================  ======================================  ========================================
 400     Bad request             Missing parameter                       Email, password or appsecret missing.
 400     Bad request             Missing or incorrect shared app secret  Incorrect appname-appsecret combination.
+400     Invalid email           Invalid email                           Fails the Drupal valid_email_address()
+                                                                        test.
 400     Invalid password        Password not strong enough              Zero length password.
+401     Invalid password        Invalid password                        An email for an existing user has been
+                                                                        supplied.
+409     First or second name    First or second name missmatch          An email and password for an existing
+        missmatch                                                       user have been supplied.
 400     Missing name parameter  First or secondname empty               Firsname or secondname empty.
-200     | *user secret*         Nothing                                 Successful registration of the user
+200     | *user secret*         User *email* registered                 Successful registration of the user
         | *firstname*                                                   on the website returns the variables
         | *secondname*                                                  as indicated.
 This may end with any
         | *error*                                                       error from user registration on the
-        |                                                               warehouse.
+                                                                        warehouse.
 ======  ======================  ======================================  ========================================

+The app needs to save the user secret that is returned on successful registration to use when submitting records.

 Please check the :ref:`example <user-register-example>`.